Updated: 25th January 2021

 Once approved, the DAS will be legally binding and creditors will have to comply with the agreement.

-Real Business Rescue has four offices across Scotland in Aberdeen, Dundee, Edinburgh and Glasgow.
+Real Business Rescue has five offices across Scotland in Aberdeen, Dundee, Edinburgh, Glasgow and Inverness.
 Our personal and corporate insolvency experts have helped hundreds of individuals and businesses in times of financial distress and are on hand to assist with your query.